Codecademy/docs/content/ruby/concepts/loops-in-ruby/loops-in-ruby.md

   - "https://www.codecademy.com/learn/learn-rails"
 ---

 Loops are used to repeat a task a number of times.
 A loop runs a set of instructions or functions a given amount of times as long as a condition is met.
 The most common loop in Ruby is the `for` loop.
-Other loops are `while`, `until` and do...while.
+Other loops are `while`, `until`, and `do...while`.

 ## For Loops